 Lithy Tree (think L for lungs): 5-8 drops, 2-3 times daily during acute illness (for cough)

-Influenza Multi-Strain Flu Medicine (alternative to the flu shot): this spray can be used on infants, children, and adults.
+Influenza Multi-Strain Flu Medicine (alternative to the flu shot): this spray can be used for infants, children, and adults.

 These different products have helped us get through some crazy weather even while picking up sickness at daycare.
-I found the majority of these items at Sprouts or Market Street but I’m sure they can be found online with a little searching.
+I found the majority of these items at Natural Grocers, Sprouts, or Market Street but I’m sure they can be found online with a little searching.
 I like having multiple alternatives since I myself don’t get the flu shot and never intended to get one for Emma.
-Lucky for me I don’t have to fight the pediatrician on my beliefs/practices and she just lets me do my thang.
+Lucky for me, I don’t have to fight the pediatrician on my beliefs/practices and she just lets me do my thang.

 I started typing this post the other night only to find Emma waking up night with the ole reliable croupy cough, so I have yet more ‘goodies’ to share with you!
 She first got croup when she was in daycare from the sitter’s kid and seems to get it at least twice a year.
 I have her daddy to thank for that one because he had it multiple times for the first three years of his life.
 Hooray for me-that means I still have a year and a half to go!

 For new mamas, the clear sign is a barking-type cough that usually creeps up at nighttime and is kept at bay during the day.
 When I first took Emma into see the doctor she sent me home with this laundry list to help her get through it.
-Saline & suction/blow nose often, Briar rose, humidifier (cool mist recommended), Vitamin D3, steam showers, and Vicks VapoRub®.
-If you haven’t discovered the beauty of Vicks, or hate it like my hubby, you don’t know what you are missing.
-I know it’s not for everyone but I remember growing up and my parents would put Vicks on our feet and chest whenever we got sick.
-Man I love that smell.
-Apparently they learned that trick when my dad was stationed in Germany for a good number of years and my got my sister hooked-she would sit there and huff those little Vicks sticks when she had a cold.
-Ha!
+Saline & suction/blow nose often, Briar rose, humidifier (cool mist recommended), Vitamin D3, steam showers, and Coconut Oil/Tea Tree Oil.

-So besides the aforementioned remedies, I put Vicks on Emma’s chest with 2 shirts to keep it warm in there as well as some on her feet covered with socks.
-I recently discovered these spongia tosta pellets that are for croupy cough (also found at Sprouts) and think she has since become addicted.
-I will say that I have both the warm and cool mist humidifier and I personally like the warm mist and not just because you can put the Vicks liquid in there.
-Riiight.
+So besides the aforementioned remedies, I put the CO/TTO blend on Emma’s chest as well as some on her feet covered with socks.
+I recently discovered these spongia tosta pellets that are for croupy cough (also found at Sprouts, Whole Foods, or Natural Grocers) and think she has since become addicted.
+I will say that I have both the warm and cool mist humidifier and I personally like the warm mist.
+It’s easier to clean (with vinegar and water) and you don’t have to buy filter replacements nor risk mold.

 I would also like to add that as a good rule of thumb, every single person including little ones should be taking a probiotic.
 If you haven’t heard of them they are definitely vital especially if you are on antibiotics.
 Since antibiotics kill the good flora in our bodies taking a probiotic will put that good stuff back in.
 I recently picked up a bottle where I sprinkle ¼ teaspoon on Emma’s food or put in her smoothie.
 You can buy all sorts of different ones, but the more strains the better for adults and no more than 10 billion 3x a week for little ones.
 Check with your doc on exact amounts.